SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/complexity/complexity.md

 The tool leverages a custom ML model, GPT-3, and heuristics to do the hard work.

-A key feature of our score is that it leverages Caroline Jarret and Gerry Gaffney's [framework](https://www.amazon.com/Forms-that-Work-Interactive-Technologies/dp/1558607102) that classifies form responses as either:
+A key feature of our score is that it leverages Caroline Jarrett and Gerry Gaffney's [framework](https://www.amazon.com/Forms-that-Work-Interactive-Technologies/dp/1558607102) that classifies form responses as either: